 NURS 683M – Psychiatric Mental Health Practicum Extension (1-3 cr) — may be repeated as many times as needed

-When students begin their practicum courses, they are required to participate in a total of seven (7), two-day, on-campus immersions throughout their program.
+When students begin their practicum courses, they are required to participate in a minimum of five (5) on-campus immersions throughout their program.
 The timing of immersions is dependent on the individual’s course progression plan.

 PLEASE NOTE: We are only accepting students from the following states for the Psychiatric Mental Health Nurse Practitioner option (1st and 2nd master’s degree): WA, ID, OR, MT, CA, NV, UT, AK, WY and AZ.